 - Will I need to use Aimovig long term?
 If you and your doctor determine that Aimovig is safe and effective for you, it’s likely that you’ll take it long term.

 - How long does Aimovig take to work?
-Aimovig starts working right away to prevent migraine headaches.
+Aimovig starts working right away to prevent migraine symptoms.
 But it may take several doses before you start having fewer migraine attacks.

 - Should I take Aimovig with food?
 You can take Aimovig with food or without it.

 Costs of prescription drugs can vary depending on many factors.
 These factors include what your insurance plan covers and which pharmacy you use.
 The drug’s cost with insurance will depend on your specific plan for coverage.
 For details about Aimovig’s cost, you can refer to this article.

 If you have questions about how to pay for your prescription, talk with your doctor or pharmacist.
 You can also visit the Aimovig manufacturer’s website to see if they have support options.